 What business expenses can I deduct?

-There’s a wide array of small business tax deductions, but what you can deduct will depend on the nature of your business.
-Always remember, only the ordinary and necessary expenses of running your business can be deducted from your taxes.
-Your accountant can tell you whether you qualify for certain expenses, and highlight ones you may not know about.
+Remember, only the ordinary and necessary expenses of running your business can be deducted from your taxes.
+Your accountant can tell you whether you qualify for certain deductions and highlight others you may not know about.

 Are any of my business expenses partially deductible, and how can I maximize these deductions?

-Not all business expenses are one hundred percent deductible—for instance, meals and entertainment expenses, business travel, and any that are mixed-use home office items such as cell phone or internet service.
-Your accountant can help you calculate which percentage to deduct depending on how frequently you use the item for work.
+Not all business expenses are one hundred percent deductible—for instance, meals and entertainment expenses, business travel, and any that are mixed-use home office items, such as cell phone or internet service.
+An accountant’s tax advice ensures you properly calculate which percentage to deduct depending on how frequently you use the item for work.

 Do any recent changes in tax law affect my business?

 Tax regulations are constantly being updated.
-Some changes may benefit your business, others won’t.
-And it’s highly unlikely that every change to tax regulation will affect your business.
-Part of your accountant’s job is staying up on tax law changes that affect your business, and leveraging them to save you money.
+Some changes may benefit your business, while others won’t.
+Part of your accountant’s job is staying up on tax law changes and leveraging them to save you money.

 How does the legal structure of my business affect me at tax time?

 Ask your accountant if any tax benefits or disadvantages apply specifically to your business’s legal structure.
 They may be able to help you change business structures in a way that will help you save on taxes.
-For instance, some LLCs are able to file as S-Corps, and reduce their likelihood of being audited.
+For instance, some LLCs can file as S corps which reduces their likelihood of being audited.

 Can I deduct the cost of my health insurance?

 As a self-employed person, your health insurance premium is tax-deductible.
-However, if you are eligible to be included in your spouse’s health insurance plan, you can’t sign up for your own, separate plan, and then deduct it.
+However, if you are eligible to be included in your spouse’s health insurance plan, you can’t sign up for your own plan and then deduct it.
 An accountant can elaborate on these rules and determine whether your plan qualifies to be deducted.

-Working with an accountant won’t just help you file a great tax return.
-Consider your CPA as part of your small business team; they can help advise you on financial decisions, ensuring the long term sustainability and growth of your business.
-Getting the help of a qualified accountant is an investment that costs time, effort and money, but in the long run, it’s one pays off.
+Working with an accountant won’t just help you file an accurate tax return.
+Consider your CPA as part of your small business team; they can help advise you on financial decisions, ensuring your business’s long-term sustainability and growth.
+Enlisting the help of a qualified accountant is an investment that costs time, effort, and money, but in the long run, it pays off.